 Label

-Used to identify the document scanned and to route it to the appropriate place or team.
+Used to identify and route the document scanned to the appropriate place or team.
 The Label assigns a document to a specific list.
-For example; 1817 and 2583 are automatically assigned to the Tracking Unit’s list; New Childcare-FA App is automatically assigned to the Call Center team list.
+For example; 1817s and 2583s are automatically assigned to the Tracking Unit’s list; New Childcare-FA App is automatically assigned to the Call Center team list.

 Layers